ying-teaching/rn/docs/ch01/README.md

 ### 3.3 Other Run Options

-If you use `yarn start` instead of `yarn web`, only the dev tool page is shown.
+If you use `yarn start` instead of `yarn web`, it starts an HTTP server at a default url `http://localhost:19002/`.
+You can use the web page to run the app in a Web browser.
 You can run the Web view uisng one of two methods:

-- In the command line, press `w` to open a web view.
+- In the command line (the terminal you run `yarn start`), press `w` to open a web view.
-- In the dev page, click `Run in web browser`. to see the web version of your app.
+- In the web page, click `Run in web browser`. to see the web version of your app.

 ## 4 Edit Your App